stlaz/kube-enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 ## Proposal

-A new API will be created to represent metadata about image pulls being authenticated.
-This API will be used by the kubelet to persist this metadata in file(s) on the kubelet's node.
+The kubelet will track container images and the list of authentication information that lead to their successful pulls.
+This data will be persisted across reboots of the host and restarts of the kubelet.

-The API is a representation of the kubelet's in-memory state, where the kubelet tracks information about image pulls being authenticated.
+The persistent authentication data storage will be done using files kept in the kubelet directory on the node.
+The content of these files will be structured and versioned using standard config file API versioning techniques.

-The kubelet will ensure any image it keeps a track of is always pulled if authentication information from an image pull is not yet present, thus enforcing authentication / re-authentication.
+The kubelet will ensure any image requiring credential verification is always pulled if authentication information from an image pull is not yet present, thus enforcing authentication / re-authentication.

 A new kubelet configuration option will be added, as well as a feature